physinet/road-results/README.md

-# road-results
+# BikeRank: skill ratings for amateur road cyclists

-Predicting amateur bike race results
+View this application at: http://bike-rank.herokuapp.com/